soasada/kotlin-coroutines-webflux-security/README.md

 ### 3.3 Authentication

-Spring Security supports authentication for incoming requests and represents it with [Authentication](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/core/Authentication.java) type.
+Spring Security supports authentication for incoming requests, and represents it with [Authentication](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/core/Authentication.java) type.
 This type is used to represent the entity (user or service) we want to authenticate (verify that the entity is who it claims to be).

 Spring Security Webflux use the [AuthenticationWebFilter](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/server/authentication/AuthenticationWebFilter.java) for this purpose and